 Call for Abstracts

-Submissions are now open for the inaugural “Integrated Project Engineering Congress” (IPEC) being held from 26-28 May 2021.
+Submissions are now closed for the inaugural “Integrated Project Engineering Congress” (IPEC) being held from 26-28 May 2021.

 |Abstract Submission Due||13 November 2020- 5:00PM AEDT|